-We are thrilled to see that the City and Province have agreed to fund the second phase of the Southwest Rapid Transit Corridor.
+The top infrastructure priority for the City of Winnipeg should be the completion of the second phase of the Southwest Rapid Transit Corridor out to the University of Manitoba, fully incorporating separated pedestrian and cycling facilities.
 It is imperative that planning for the second phase of the southwest rapid transit corridor undertake a full analysis of existing, planned, or potential cycling routes along the Parker routing, the Letellier right of way, and along Pembina itself.
 This analysis should consider connectivity to adjacent neighbourhoods, destinations along Pembina, major redevelopment sites, the Chevrier and Buffalo industrial sites, the U of M, and potential extensions to the north and south.

 - Do not repeat the mistakes of the first phase of the rapid transit corridor, where the needs of cyclists were tacked on as an afterthought rather than being integrated into the planning and development of the system.
-This resulted in substantial gaps (underneath the Fort Rouge Yards, the Warsaw/Jessie connection, #3 Donald) - By providing quality cycling routes to rapid transit stations, the effective catchment area for the station can be increased to 9 times that expected from just walking. - Connectivity is the key - Utilize the Letellier Corridor by engaging Federal officials in the discussions - Maintain Sommerville/Seal connection - Ensure that AT is included in the overpass of the Letellier line near the Georgetown Apartments. - Start working now to acquire parking spaces and easements to ensure that this is possible. - Ensure that AT is included in the overpass of Pembina Highway - Ensure that AT is included in the overpass of Bishop Grandin - Plan for a connection into St. Norbert
+This resulted in substantial gaps (underneath the Fort Rouge Yards, the Warsaw/Jessie connection, #3 Donald) - By providing quality cycling routes to rapid transit stations, the effective catchment area for the station can be increased to 9 times that expected from just walking. - Connectivity is the key - Utilize the Letellier Corridor by engaging Federal officials in the discussions - Maintain Sommerville/Seal connection - Ensure that AT is included in the overpass of the Letellier line near the Georgetown Apartments. - Start working now to acquire parking spaces and easements to ensure that this is possible.

+- Ensure that AT is included in the overpass of Pembina Highway - Ensure that AT is included in the overpass of Bishop Grandin - Plan for a connection into St. Norbert